rocket-pool/RPIPs/RPIPs/RPIP-80.md

 ### Penalizing Minipools

-- If a minipools's delegate does not support triggered exits and it has been requested to exit for at least `cooperative_exit_phase`, the protocol SHALL allow anyone to prove that the validator has not exited (beacon state proof: `exit_epoch = FAR_FUTURE_EPOCH`).
+- If a minipool's delegate does not support triggered exits and it has been requested to exit for at least `cooperative_exit_phase`, the protocol SHALL allow anyone to prove that the validator has not exited (beacon state proof: `exit_epoch = FAR_FUTURE_EPOCH`).
-- If such a proof is provided, the penalty of the minipool SHALL be increased by `no_exit_penalty` and `requested_eth` SHALL be decreased by the expected user capital of that validator.
+- If such a proof is provided, the penalty of the minipool SHALL be increased by `did_not_exit_penalty` and `requested_eth` SHALL be decreased by the expected user capital of that validator.
-- Another such proof and penalty SHALL only be possible once `no_exit_cooldown` has passed and the validator was requested to exit another time.
+- Another such proof and penalty SHALL only be possible once `did_not_exit_cooldown` has passed and the validator was requested to exit another time.

 ## Rationale